 Can we recommend a specific one?

 No, all services we integrated were, at the time of integration, very valuable.
-If you want to send a great amount of emails (more than 50,000 per run) we can suggest to use Amazon SES.
+If you want to send a great number of emails (more than 50,000 per run) we can suggest using Amazon SES.
 It is cheaper but has a very very limited console.

 What is the “turbo mode”